JustAGhosT/phoenixvc-idea-generator/docs/migration/testing-strategy.md

 # Component Testing Strategy

-This document outlines the testing approach for migrated components to ensure quality and prevent regressions.
+This document outlines the comprehensive testing approach for migrated components to ensure quality, performance, and accessibility compliance.

+## Testing Philosophy

+Our testing approach follows these core principles:
+- **Comprehensive Coverage**: Test functionality, appearance, interactions, and accessibility
+- **Shift Left**: Start testing early in the development process
+- **Automation First**: Automate tests wherever possible
+- **User-Centric**: Focus on testing from the user's perspective

 ## Testing Levels